-The mini-pupillage grant scheme offers financial support to students wishing to undertake mini-pupillages who would otherwise not be able to do so.
+The mini-pupillage grant scheme offers financial support to students wishing to undertake a mini-pupillage, who would otherwise not be able to do so.
 Grants are intended to assist with the costs of travel and accommodation as well as a clothing allowance if needed.

-Sponsorship and Funding for Bar and Law Societies
+Funding for Bar and Law Societies

-Lincoln's Inn offers sponsorship for student societies.
+Lincoln's Inn offers sponsorship for student bar and law societies.
 You must complete an application form informing us why you are applying and how you intend to use the funding.
-We will be offering amounts of up to £250, and student societies should note that they will only be able to apply for sponsorship from the Inn once per academic year.
+We offer amounts of up to £250, and student societies should note that they will only be able to apply for sponsorship from the Inn once per academic year.